-Citrus processing includes the initial series of operations performed in the treatment of citrus fruit that enable it to be marketed after harvest.
+Citrus processing includes the initial series of operations that are performed to enable citrus fruit to be marketed after harvest.
 For citrus intended to be table fruit, processing includes washing, grading, sorting, and packing.
 For citrus used solely for juice, processing includes the conversion of solid fruit into bulk juice.
 Land and improvements used for these activities are considered high density agricultural property.

 Processing activities beyond those set forth above are considered commercial activities, including treatment occurring after the first sale, such as bottling, or additional treatment performed at a distribution center.
-Property used for these or other activities beyond direct processing of citrus for marketing, including warehouses, cooling and refrigeration facilities, and loading docks, should be classified as commercial property class One.
+Property that is used for these or other activities beyond direct processing of citrus for marketing, including warehouses, cooling and refrigeration facilities, and loading docks, should be classified as commercial property Class One.